PrathameshPotekar/tech-writing-portfolio/install-vscode.md

-# How to Install VS Code
+# How to Install Visual Studio Code on Windows and Mac

+## Overview
+This guide provides step-by-step instructions to download and install Visual Studio Code on your system.

-## Introduction
+## Prerequisites
-Visual Studio Code is a lightweight and free code editor used for development.
+- Internet connection
+- Windows or Mac computer

 ## Steps
-1. Open a web browser
+1. Open a web browser and go to https://code.visualstudio.com
-2. Go to the official VS Code website
+2. Click **Download for Windows** or **Download for Mac**
-3. Download the installer
+3. Open the downloaded installer file
-4. Run the installer
-5. Follow setup instructions
+4. Follow the on-screen installation instructions
-6. Launch VS Code
+5. Launch Visual Studio Code after installation

+## Verification
+- Open Visual Studio Code
+- Ensure the application launches successfully without errors

-## Notes
+## Result
-- It is free to use
-- Supports multiple programming languages
+Visual Studio Code is installed and ready to use.